- Anticoagulation Management

 Patients who are referred for care by Upson’s Clinic are anticoagulated with Coumadin (warfarin sodium).
 This blood thinner requires regular blood testing of the International Normalized Ratio (INR) level.
 This blood test tells the healthcare provider how much or how little the medicine is working to prevent blood clots.

 Upson provides INR testing using state-of-the-art instruments.
 The INR test usually requires only a simple finger stick blood draw, and the result is available within seconds.
 A bleeding risk assessment is conducted, education is provided, and adjustment of medicine dosing, if necessary, is determined.
 Prior to leaving the office, patients are provided with written instructions about what was discussed during the visit, and when to return for future testing.

-The Anticoagulation Clinic is staffed by four pharmacists at two locations, Upson Regional Medical Center in Thomaston and the Barnesville Medical Office Building.
+The Anticoagulation Clinic is staffed by pharmacists at Upson Regional Medical Center in Thomaston.

 Hours of Operation

 - You will need an appointment.

 - Bring your insurance information to every visit.

 - If you cannot keep your scheduled appointment, please call the clinic as soon as possible.

 - Please arrive at least 15 minutes early for your first appointment to provide time for registration.
 Your first visit will usually last 45 minutes, but following visits normally will be 10-15 minutes.